 Morvarid Sadeghian, Senior General Physiotherapist, has been clinically using photobiostimulation (low level lasers) since 2003.
-As an physiotherapist, Morvarid is extremely well- versed in treating a myriad of pain conditions, both acute and chronic.
+As an physiotherapist, Morvarid is highly experienced in treating a myriad of pain conditions, both acute and chronic.
 She combines her extensive knowledge and experience of physiotherapy and photobiostimulation to provide patients with informed and professional care.

 Dr. Farshad Ghazanfari, Consultant & Musculoskeletal Physician, has been researching and working with laser for the last decade.

 What is Photobiostimulation (also known as Cold Laser Therapy)?